darinpeetz/HPC_Training/lessons/bash/bash_multi_3.md

 - `?` - represents a single character
 - `[]` - represents a range of characters

 These commands allow the user to ask for a specific pattern or set of files and directories.
-For example lets say we have the following in our directory,
+For example lets say we want to know what files we have that start with the letters `cs` we can use the `*` command.

+	$ ls cs*
+	cs450.txt	cse401.txt

+Let's say we create a directory to store old files, named `old`:

+	$ mkdir bold
 	$ ls
-	ae410.txt cse.txt dir5 dir37 dir40
-	file1.txt file2.txt music papers

-And we want to know what files we have that start with the letter `f` we can use the `*` command.

-	$ ls f*
-	file1.txt file2.txt
+	ae410.txt	cs450.txt	cse401.txt	ie340.txt	me570.txt	old

 If we cant to find all files that have exactly 3 characters as an extension we can use the `?` command:

 	$ ls *.???
-	ae410.txt cse.txt file1.txt file2.txt
+	ae410.txt	cs450.txt	cse401.txt	ie340.txt	me570.txt

 The last wildcard listed above is the `[]` command which can be used to specify a list of characters that you want to find.
 For example if you want to remove all files that start with the letter **a** and **c** you can type in the command line

 	$ ls
-	ae410.txt cse.txt dir5 dir37 dir40
-	file1.txt file2.txt music papers
+	ae410.txt	cs450.txt	cse401.txt	ie340.txt	me570.txt	old
 	$ rm [ac]*
 	$ ls
-	dir5 dir37 dir40 file1.txt
-	file2.txt music papers
+	ie340.txt	me570.txt	old

 As a reminder if there is a command that you don't know exactly how to use or if you want to find out what the flags are reference the `man` pages.